sinaatalay/RenderCV/docs/index.md

 [![pypi-version](https://img.shields.io/pypi/v/rendercv?label=PyPI%20version&color=rgb(0%2C79%2C144))](https://pypi.python.org/pypi/rendercv)
 [![pypi-downloads](https://img.shields.io/pepy/dt/rendercv?label=PyPI%20downloads&color=rgb(0%2C%2079%2C%20144))](https://pypistats.org/packages/rendercv)

-RenderCV engine is a Python package with a command-line interface (CLI) that allows you to version-control your CV as source code.
+RenderCV engine is a Typst-based Python package with a command-line interface (CLI) that allows you to version-control your CV/resume as source code.
+It reads a CV written in a YAML file with Markdown syntax, converts it into a [Typst](https://typst.app) code, and generates a PDF.

 RenderCV engine's focus is to provide these three features: